 On rare occasions, school is dismissed early for weather emergencies.
-We strongly recommend that families develop contingency plans for their children since it is impossible to contact all parents in such cases.
-You will be provided a form at the beginning of school and again at the beginning of the second semester to inform the school of your contingency plan.
+You will be provided a form at the beginning of school and again at the beginning of the second semester to inform the school of your contingency plan should the school dismiss early.